Joennuh/Dice-Tower/README.md

 [![Warm up solder pad](img/thumb_compatible_arduino_boards.jpg)](img/compatible_arduino_boards.jpg)

-On the left you see the Wemos D1 mini and on the right the MH-ET LIVE MIniKit ESP32.
+On the left you see the Wemos D1 mini and on the right the MH-ET LIVE MiniKit ESP32.

 ### Leds and resistors
 As long that you do not exceed the following limits you can use any led: